-With Kendal Calling fast approaching its twelfth event, we thought it would be nice to take a look back over our past lineups and see how some of the acts have fared since appearing on our stages.
+With Kendal Calling fast approaching its fourteenth year, we thought it would be nice to take a look back over our past lineups and see how some of the acts have fared since appearing on our stages.

 British Sea Power